Curriculum Filter Results

 Thompson Reservoir Investigation Lesson

 Attached is a lesson plan and worksheet for investigating Thompson Reservoir.
 This will prepare students for a more detailed chemistry investigation by gathering a physical inventory of the Reservoir and a chance to experience a virtual overview of the upstream watershed.
 The lesson also introduces the study of sediments.
 Use the curricula titled "Google Earth Tour of the St. Louis River" for the virtual tour.
 Sediment core is optional.
+The curriculum download is a PDF including the lesson plan and worksheet for data collection.

 Downloads: